PabloSGN/TuMags_Reduction_Pipeline/README.md

 The **observation counter** (OC) is a field in the [images' header](Documents/Image_header.md) that identifies the observation mode corresponding to the image.
 All images of a specific observation mode share the same OC.
 The counter goes from 0 to 255 and then cycles.

+Usually observations are identified with this field in [TuMag's Logbook](Documents/TuMagCompass.csv).

 ## Contributing